blinkdog/7drl-2018/doc/post-mortem.md

 Why Camera has its own set of x,y,z instead of being a marker interface for an entity that also has a Position?
 Bah... the folly of youth.

+## Entity vs Property
+The code is pretty picky when it comes to passing an entity or the specific property.
+It might be nice to have a "you know what I meant, pick the thing you want to examine from the entity that I just passed you"

+## Looking Back
+When this 7DRL started, I was picking out sound effects.
+Now I'm removing them from this commit.
+I don't have enough time to flesh out the audio system, and other features are more compelling.

+It's a good thing I followed the Roguebasin 15 step guide this time around.